FirelyTeam/firely-cql-sdk/README.md

 ## Getting Started ##

 * Read how to [get started with the Demo solution](docs/getting-started.md) included in the repository.
-* There is a great presentation on the engine from DevDays 2023 (TODO: need approval to publish link)
+* There is a great presentation on the engine from [DevDays 2023](https://youtu.be/CkTbgfbttJc).
+* A [word document](cql/CQL%20Engine%20Architecture.docx) with background documentation on the design.
+May be somewhat outdated.
+* A [graphic](docs/CQL%20Engine%20v2.png) showing the main (internal) parts of the engine.
+May be somewhat outdated.

+The presentation is a good place to start, but note that we have made some minor changes to the public surface, so the names of the classes in the presentation will differ from the examples in the Demo project itself.

 ## Dev Start
 During development, new alpha releases will appear on Firely's Github Package feed, to be able to use pre-release packages within the cql solution.
 To use theses packages you must add ```https://nuget.pkg.github.com/FirelyTeam/index.json``` to your NuGet sources: